iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 #### Combined perspective: deterministic core of a stochastic system

 It's probably easiest to view LLMs as deterministic systems with respect to their neural network computation, producing a predictable set of output probabilities for the next token when given an input.
-However, when considering the complete text generation process, which includes the decision-making by an unintelligent hungry bird of some kind, the system behaves stochastically.
+However, when considering the complete text generation process, which includes the decision-making by a silly bird of some kind, the system behaves stochastically.

-It's still mindbending that these models that have fundamentally changed world rely on pure chance for their final answers, and so far, this is the best we have.
+It's still mindbending that these models that have fundamentally changed world rely on pure chance for their final answers, and so far, this is the best method we have.

 <Figure
   image={dice}